Microservices implementation.

 Minimize downtime

-The modular approach can ensure the highest availability of your product, especially when implementing microservices architecture using AWS, Google Cloud, or other cloud platforms.
+The modular approach can ensure the highest availability of your SaaS product, especially when implementing microservices architecture using AWS, Google Cloud, or other cloud platforms.
 The reason for this is that microservices help prevent the spread of a security problem.
 With zero-trust technology between your modules, you can be sure an affected service on AWS or elsewhere absorbs and contains the impact.
-That’s why other services can still be available while you’re addressing the problem within just one faulty part of your product.
+That’s why other services can still be available while you’re addressing the problem with just one faulty part of your product.

 Future-proof your architecture